47th United States Colored Infantry Regiment

 The 47th United States Colored Infantry Regiment was a U.S.C.T. infantry regiment of the Union Army during the American Civil War.
 It was organized from the 8th Louisiana Infantry (African Descent) in March 1864.
-Commanded by Colonel Hiram Scofield, it fought in Mississippi and Florida, including at the Battle of Fort Blakely in April 1865.
+Commanded by Colonel Hiram Scofield, it fought in Mississippi and Florida, including at the Battle of Fort Blakeley in April 1865.
 The regiment was mustered out on January 5, 1866.
 During the war it lost one officer and thirty enlisted men either killed or mortally wounded and three officers and 398 enlisted men by disease, for a total of 432.